 We are currently working on a new and updated version which we hope to have available to download from January 2021.

 ‘Programme 6’ is a 6 week series of 90 minute workshops which you will attend in a small cohort of ten to twelve students.
-Every session begins with an exploration of a heritage object, site or archive, followed by tea/coffee/biscuits and finishing with a creative hands-on activity which could be anything from book-binding to 3D scanning, street photography to creative writing or soap-carving.
+Every session begins with an exploration of a heritage object, site or archive and finishes with a creative hands-on activity which could be anything from book-binding to 3D scanning, street photography to creative writing or soap-carving.

 Programme 6 gave me calming activities, a much more productive and helpful way to distract myself and relax than I had before.
 It is a useful addition to other forms of support